zhawjtran/data_analytics/README.md

 # Repository of the Data Analytics module at ZHAW.
-### Please note that the material will always be available shortly before the course starts
+### Please note that the material will always be available shortly before the course starts.

 - Week_01
 - Week_02